 The further North you go the cooler the weather.
 Naples and the Amalfi Coast will be the warmest and Venice and Milan will be cooler.

 Spring (March to May): Spring is considered to be one of the most pleasant times to visit Italy and it is the most popular.
 Spring days are bright with blue skies, but there can still be the occasional rain shower.
-Bringing along an umbrella or a light rain coat is a good option.
+Bringing along an umbrella or a light raincoat is a good option.
 Spring is a good time for layers.
 In the day a short sleeve is often enough, but a jacket/ coat is good for the evenings, as it can get a little chilly.

 Summer (June to September): It will be warm, especially in the cities where you will feel the heat a lot more (Italians tend to take the month of August off, deciding to spend it with their families in rural settings or by the coast).
-You will need light summer clothes (for visiting religious places, we recommend a light shirt/ scarf to cover your shoulders) If you are visiting the Alps, the climate will be cooler and might require a light cardigan or jacket to take the chill off.
+You will need light summer clothes (for visiting religious places, we recommend a light shirt/ scarf to cover your shoulders) If you are visiting the Alps, the climate will be cooler, and might require a light cardigan or jacket to take the chill off.

 Autumn (September to November): Italy is beautiful in August, but the weather depends on where you are going.
-The end of September and the start of October are still reasonably warm, where a light cardigan or jacket will be the most that you will need.
+The end of September and the start of October are still reasonably warm, so a light cardigan or jacket will be the most that you will need.
 In November, the weather can be a little bit more unpredictable.
-It can still be sunny and warm, but with a lot more rain, so bringing something waterproof.
+It can still be sunny and warm, but with a lot more rain, so bring something waterproof.
 Checking the weather the week before you go, will generally give you a good idea of what to expect.

 Winter (December to February): It might be surprising, but winter is cold in Italy.
-Don’t be unprepared, bring the warm clothes!
-A waterproof winter coat is ideal and scarves, gloves and hats.
+Don’t be unprepared, bring warm clothes!
+A waterproof winter coat is ideal and scarves, gloves, and hats.
 If you are visiting Italy in the winter, there are plenty of wonderful winter stews and other food to warm you up.

 Mobile phones and internet (international coverage)